STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 public NativeJavaClass() { }
 ```

-These two constructors does not set any value for `javaObject`.
+These two constructors do not set any value for `javaObject`.

 The generated test initiate an object from `NativeJavaClass` and pass it as one of the input parameters of the caller class (`NativeArray`).
 This object is passed through multiple classes (indicated in stack trace).
 Eventually, [`ScriptRuntime.toString(ScriptRuntime.java:803)`](projects/closure/lib/rhino/src/org/mozilla/javascript/ScriptRuntime.java#L783) calls [method `NativeJavaClass.getDefaultValue` of class `NativeJavaClass`](projects/closure/lib/rhino/src/org/mozilla/javascript/NativeJavaClass.java#L153).
 This method calls `toString`, which uses the `javaObject` variable without checking if it is null or noy, and it leads to a `NullPointerException`.